facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 - ` _opener`: list of seeded messages from the task.
 - ` parley()`: [parley]https://github.com/facebookresearch/ParlAI/blob/selfchat_feature/parlai/tasks/self_chat/worlds.py#L116 logic for two agents self-chat with seeded contexts and/or utterances.

-For example, to seed each agent in the selfchat with persona string and conversation openers from Blended Skill Talk (BST) valid dataset, run
+For example, to seed each agent in the selfchat with persona string and conversation openers from Blended Skill Talk (BST) valid dataset, run:
 ```bash
 parlai self_chat -mf zoo:pretrained_transformers/model_poly/model -t blended_skill_talk --display-examples True -dt valid
 ```
-and each agent observe its own persona, a shared WoW topic(if there is any in the randomly chosen episode), and the initial utterance from the same episode.
+and each agent will observe its own persona, a shared WoW topic(if there is any in the randomly chosen episode), and the initial utterance from the same episode.

 Flags for setting up the SelfChatWorld:
 - `-t`: name of the selfchat_task.